prisonerjohn/seeing-machines/content/en/docs/class-3/computer-vision/index.md

 }
 ```

+Note that we call the [`ofVideoGrabber::update()`](https://openframeworks.cc/documentation/video/ofVideoGrabber/#!show_update) function every frame.
+This method checks if there's a new video frame available and if so, refreshes the grabber to make it available.

 We will use an [`ofImage`](https://openframeworks.cc/documentation/graphics/ofImage/) to store our thresholded image.
 Let's start with a stub procedure that just copies the video pixels into the image one at a time.

 ```cpp